phanithlim/sql-mpc-server/README.md

 # SQL MCP Server
-A FastAPI-based server for managing and querying SQL databases using MCP (Model Context Protocol).
-This simple template for MCP server for sql database.
+A FastAPI-based, read-only server for managing and querying SQL databases using the Model Context Protocol (MCP).
+This is a simple template for an MCP server designed to interact with SQL databases in a read-only mode.

 ## Installation
 Install UV package manager: